Administrative Procedure 491

 Students benefit from opportunities to be involved in extracurricular activities.
 Division teachers are the preferred choice to lead such activities; however, the use of adult volunteers as supervisors and coaches may be a necessary alternative to allow such activities to proceed.

-- Parents or community members may lead/supervise extracurricular activities, but only under the direct supervision of an employee of the Division.
+- Parents or community members may lead or supervise extracurricular activities, but only under the direct supervision of an employee of the Division.

-- Principals shall be responsible for approval of volunteers, establishment of roles and responsibilities, supervision, and maintenance of ongoing communication between the school and the volunteer.
+- Principals shall be responsible for approval of volunteers, the establishment of roles and responsibilities, supervision and maintenance of ongoing communication between the school and the volunteer.

 - Extracurricular activities involve a varying level of risk.
 As a result, a volunteer screening procedure must be in place to ensure volunteers are suitable to be working with students and have the appropriate skills necessary to undertake the proposed activity.

-- All volunteer coaches and supervisors shall complete the Volunteer Registration Form (490-1) and the Division Confidentiality Undertaking Declaration for Volunteers (490-2), and successful applicants are required to provide a Criminal Record Check.
+- All volunteer coaches and supervisors shall complete the Division Confidentiality Undertaking Declaration for Volunteers (Form 490-2) and successful applicants are required to provide a Criminal Record and Vulnerable Sector Check.
 Such forms shall be kept on file at the school, to be updated annually or as necessary.

-- Any fee incurred in order for the successful applicant to obtain a Criminal Record Check and Child Intervention Record Check shall be borne by the school.
+- Any fee incurred in order for the successful applicant to obtain a Criminal Record and Vulnerable Sector Check shall be borne by the school.

-- any school philosophy regarding the participation of students (e.g., selection, playing time, behaviour expectations, etc.);
+- any school philosophy regarding the participation of students—For example, selection, playing time, behaviour expectations;

 - use of school facilities and equipment;